Homepage > Journal > How much does it cost to create a mobile application? The average cost of a mobile app

 Apple's iOS platform generally brings together fewer but more engaged users.

-On the other hand, Google Android is seen as a much more popular platform, but one that brings together less engaged users who are more prone to uninstalling apps.
+On the other hand, Google Android is seen as a much more popular platform; however, it attracts less engaged users who are more prone to uninstalling apps.

-The choice of the platform simultaneously means the choice of related mobile devices.
-And this complicates matters related to applications' creation, maintenance, and development.
+The choice of platform simultaneously means the choice of related mobile devices, which complicates application creation, maintenance, and development matters.
 Similarly, integrating an application with third-party systems is a strong cost-determining factor.

-Native applications (meeting the specifications of a particular operating system) are seen as more demanding in terms of design and technology, therefore their cost is higher.
+Native applications (those that meet the specifications of a particular operating system) are seen as more demanding in terms of design and technology, so their cost is higher.

 Unfortunately, native apps, while providing a better match, require the creation of separate variants for each device.
 The challenge in their development is the need to use several programming languages.